awsdocs/aws-glue-developer-guide/doc_source/console-development-endpoint.md

 1. Follow the steps in the AWS Glue **Add endpoint** wizard to provide the properties that are required to create an endpoint\.
 If you choose to provide an SSH public key when you create your development endpoint, save your SSH private key to access the development endpoint later\.

+   Optionally, you can add a security configuration to a development endpoint to specify at\-rest encryption options\.
+For more information, see [Encrypting Data Written by Crawlers, Jobs, and Development Endpoints](encryption-security-configuration.md)\.

    The following are some optional fields you can provide:
 **Data processing units \(DPUs\)**
 The number of DPUs that AWS Glue uses for your development endpoint\.
 The number must be greater than 1\.